Skip to main content

 Cienfuegos

 Cienfuegos is called the Pearl of the South and is a small city in the Central Cuban province of Cienfuegos.
-The city is situated on the soutern, Carribean coast of Cuba.
-It is consithered to be one of the most beautiful towns on Cuba and is build in Spanish and Frensh colonial styles.
+The city is situated on the southern, Carribean coast of Cuba.
+It is considered to be one of the most beautiful towns on Cuba and is build in Spanish and Frensh colonial styles.
 The foundation of Cienfuegos occurred in 1819, when French colonists settled in it, calling it Fernandina de Jagua, in honor of King Ferdinand VII and because of its aborigine origin.
 A rosette in the José Martí Park serves as a reminder of the place where the founding took place, and which served as the center for the urban layout.
 This park, which was the ancient Arms Square, is ample and rich in monuments, from which protrudes the only existing Arch of Triumph of Cuba.
 The French influence is notable in many cultural traits and Cienfuguerian customs, particularly in architecture, where arcs, stained-glass windows and bars prevail and it is common to find palaces and mansions .The streets, of perfect design, are wide and straight, and give Cienfuegos, the flavor of being an enchanting city.
 The downtown Cienfuegos contains 6 buildings from 1819-50, 327 buildings from 1851-1900, and 1188 buildings from the 20th century.
 There is no other place in the Caribbean which contains such a remarkable cluster of Neoclassical structures.
-There where no roads leading to Cienfuegos from Havana so there used to be lots of corruption in the town.
-The city also became famous for trading with the english, dutch and french.
+There were no roads leading to Cienfuegos from Havana so there used to be lots of corruption in the town.
+The city also became famous for trading with the English, Dutch and French.

 Havana

-In the 1950s before the Communist revolution, Havana was one of the vacation hot-spots of the Caribbean.
-After Cuba reopened to tourism in the 1990s, it has become a popular destination once again.
-The cost of riding the city bus in Havana is 1 national peso to anywhere in the city.
-Note that the driver does not give change so you have to give him the exact amount.
-Expect some overcrowding, there are plenty of buses running though, so if the one you want is full simply wait for the next one.
-There are few clearly marked bus stops on route, but it's clear where they stop usually as you will have other waiting at the side of the road.
-I have never seen that large crowds of people than on the bus stops in Havana.
-There are timetables but they are unreliable so you just have to wait for the bus to arrive.
-Visiting Havana you should visit El Capitolio (Capital building).
 Visit the Partagas cigar factory which is situated just behind the Capital Building.
 Inside the cigar factory is a shop where you may buy legal high-quality cigars.
 Havana Club is the largest rum-brand on Cuba and they have the the Havana Club Rum Factory.
 Most of the exhibits are subtitled in English and are fairly self explanatory.
 Visit Prado street in the evening.
 The street is a great public space.
 The Prado hums with street life, cafes and charm.
 Walk along El Malecón as well.
 Malecón is where tourists and local couples stay during the day and youth gather during the evening and night.
 El Malecón runs along the main streets of Havana and provides stunning views of the bay and city.
 You should also visit La Habana Vieja (The Old Town).
 Parts of it is faded and crumbling but as tourist money is pouring in more and more buildings are being restored.
 The Catedral de San Cristobal is situated in old Havana.
 It is said to be the only example of a baroque construction that possesses asymmetrical features, one of the towers is wider than the other.
 Plaza de Armas and Plaza de San Francisco are both situated in the old Havana as well and worth a visit.
 Spacious and elegant, these squares are surrounded by baroque constructions that give it a authentic colonial atmosphere.
 It was laid during the 1600s, plaza de Armas replaced an Old Plaza which acted as the centre of religious, administrative and military activity.
 Until the mid 18th century, it was used for military exercises and parades.
 After its remodeling between the years 1771-1838, it became a favoured meeting spot for the city's wealthy.
 Today it is also known as Céspedes Park, in honour of the Country´s Founding Father, whose monument stands at its centre.
 This square is one of the most outstanding in the city, enlivened by vendors of antiques and classical books on Latin American and world literature.

-Attractions of remarkable historical value lay around the square such as the capok tree (Ceiba) under which the first mass for the city´s founding was officiated in 1519.
-Plaza de San Francisco Plaza de la Revolución is a huge square dominated by a statue and monument of Jose Martí and the iconic image of Che Guevara adorning the Ministry of the Interior.
-Arrive either early or late as it is often swamped by tourists and gets very hot during the day.
-Inside the monument is the Museum of the Revolution and there is an elevator which takes you to the top of the 140 meter tall tower.
-From the top you have a stunning view of Havana.
-Hotel Habana Libre used to be named Havana Hilton before the revolution and is a landmark in Havana.
-Hotel Nacional de Cuba is one of the most famous hotels on Cuba.
-The hotel's reputation as a deluxe host is backed by all the famous people who have visited the hotel.
-The hotel housed Castro's soldiers for several days after they took Havana.
-It has an excellent selection of photos in the lobby along with one of the only 24 hour fast food restaurants in the city.
 Hotel Nacional often hosts big name talent such as Omara Portuondo.
 La Zorra y el Cuervo, La Rampa, (near the Hotel Habana Libre).
 A tiny little club below street level, they often host funky and amazing jazz musicians.
 Go there for something a little different.
 La Tropical is a venue designed to hold several thousand people.
 It only opens for live music.
 Look around for signs in the streets publicising the next event.
 Tropicana Show is a cabaret show that costs 90CUC and it is a must see show while you are in Havana.
 If you have planned to go to the beach catch a bus from Parque central every 30 minutes.
 Price is 3 CUC for a roundtrip and the ride takes about 30 minutes.
 The beach is called Playas del Este and is popular among both tourists and locals.
 Parque Central is the main square in Havana.
 Casa de la Música is a live music hall that's situated on 6 different places in Havana.
 Its where the Cubans go to party and if you love salsa this is the place to be.
 In Casa de la Música the band starts playing at 5 pm and you should be there well in advance to get a table.
 3 forts are guarding Havana.
 These are called Morro Castle, Castillo de la Real Fuerza and Fortaleza de San Carlos de la Cabaña which is the largest fortress in the Americas.
 The fortress was build after a british force captured Havana 1762 and exchanged the city for Florida.
 All of these fortresses are build to protect the harbour in Havana which is the largest natural harbour in the Caribbean.
 Barrio Chino is Havana's Chinatown.
 It was once Latin America's largest and most vibrant Chinatown incorporated into the city by the early part of the 20th century when hundreds of thousands of Chinese workers were brought in by Spanish settlers during the following decades to replace or work alongside African slaves.
 After completing 8-year contracts or otherwise obtaining their freedom, many Chinese immigrants settled permanently in Havana.
 The Chinatown neighbourhood was booming with Chinese restaurants, laundries, banks, pharmacies, theatres and several Chinese-language newspapers, the neighbourhood comprised 44 square blocks during its prime.

 Pinar del Rio region (Pinar del Rio city, Viñales valley)